Craig Clifford MD, MS

 Associate Academic Officer

 Melissa has nearly 18 years of health care experience.
-She recieved her diploma of Medical Assisting in 2001 from Sanford-Brown College.
+She received her diploma in Medical Assisting in 2001 from Sanford-Brown College.
 Since then, she has worked as a MA in family medicine, surgery, and cardiology.
-After 9 years a MA, Melissa realized her true passion was phlebotomy and chose to narrow her focus.
-She has worked as phlebotomist for the past 9 years performing biometric health screenings, insurance exams, health fair screenings, and pre-employment screenings.
+After 9 years as a MA, Melissa realized her true passion was phlebotomy and chose to narrow her focus.
+She has worked as a phlebotomist for the past 9 years performing biometric health screenings, insurance exams, health fair screenings, and pre-employment screenings.
 Melissa joined the KCSP team in 2017 with the goal to change the face of healthcare one student at a time.
 She endeavors to give each student the skills and knowledge to provide not only outstanding patient care but also outstanding customer service.
 Melissa teaches with compassion and instills confidence in each student.

 Kara Beauford, CPT

 Kara began her career in 2007 as an office assistant for a local practitioner.
 During her time there, her potential to be more hands-on was quickly noticed.
 She was then introduced to the world of Phlebotomy and has never looked back!
 Kara is an expert phlebotomist with over 10 years of experience under her belt.
 After teaching phlebotomy with OSP and engaging students in the classroom, Kara has moved into the position of Externship Coordinator where her experience in the field and teaching can be utilized to help students succeed in their career training through externship placements that are a good fit for each individual.